Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

 2pt \textbf{Einstein--Finsler spacetimes and gravitational equations: } New theories of locally anisotropic spacetime and gravitation state the following:\ The intrinsic, observer--independent, properties of Finsler spacetime are described by a Finsler generating functions which canonically determine the N--connection, d--metric and d--connection fundamental geometric objects in a metric compatible form as in GR but for N--adapted constructions.
-However, a Finsler spacetime metric need not have a standard form with Hessian parametrization, see (\ref{hess}) and (\ref{fsm}) (let say of Berwald--Moor, Kropina, Randers, Bogoslovsky or other types), it has in Finsler geometry \cite{ma,bcs,matsumoto,rund,bejancu}.
-Via general frame/coordinate transforms such Finsler metrics, and various types of linear connections, transform from one to another.
 We define a Finsler gravity model and its fundamental gravitational equations on a N--anholonomic manifold $\mathbf{V},$ including GR and SR (as certain particular classes of solutions) following the same principles as in Einstein theory but in N--adapted form for a fixed canonical metric compatible d--connection (a Finsler d--connection) which is different from the Levi--Civita connection.

-Confronting Finsler theories with high precision experiments in gravity, it is considered that Finsler type deviations from the Minkiowski metrics of quantum origin are restricted with an accuracy of $10^{-16}$ \cite {lammer,will} even QG seems to be positively of Finsler type.
-It is not clear yet how such restrictions may be related to modern dark energy and dark matter problems (even there is a series or works on Finsler cosmology based, in the bulk, on metric nomcompatible d--connections \cite {arik,asanov01,lichang3,lichang4,lichang5,lichang6,lin1}, see also some metric compatible, or almost compatible, approaches in \cite {vgon,stavr1,stavr2}).
-For Finsler like cosmological configurations in general relativity \cite{vcosm1,vrflg} such restrictions do not exist.